California Moped Accident Attorneys

 Riders must avoid using sidewalks with their mopeds or e-scooters to prevent pedestrians from being injured.
 Yielding to pedestrians and following instructions provided by law enforcement directing traffic is mandatory.
 Additionally, operating a moped under the influence of intoxicants is strictly prohibited.
 Those found doing so can be held accountable for any resulting injuries, including possibly facing punitive damages.

 When an individual responsibly operates a moped, other drivers must acknowledge and share the road, recognizing the moped as a legitimate vehicle.
 Instances of aggression towards mopeds from drivers of cars, trucks, and SUVs constitute negligent behavior.
-Riders on mopeds or motor scooters are particularly vulnerable, and any collision with a larger vehicle can lead to catastrophic injuries.
-After sustaining injuries, victims need to hire knowledgeable moped accident attorneys in California to secure compensation to cover their medical bills and lost income.
+Riders on mopeds or motor scooters are particularly vulnerable, and any collision with a larger vehicle can lead to severe injuries.
+After sustaining injuries, victims may consult moped accident attorneys in California to explore options for pursuing compensation for medical expenses and lost income.

 California Motorcycle License Requirements